Care Designed Around You

 If your plan is not listed above, you may still have out-of-network benefits.
 Our team is happy to assist you.

-Why Your Exam May Be Billed to Medical Insurance
+Why Your Exam May Be Billed to Health Insurance

 If your visit involves a medical concern, such as eye discomfort, redness, infection, dry eye, glaucoma, macular degeneration, cataracts, diabetes-related changes, or other health conditions, your exam may be billed to your medical insurance rather than your vision plan.

-Vision plans are designed to cover routine exams for glasses and contact lens prescriptions.
+Vision Plans are typically designed for routine eye care, glasses and contact lens prescriptions, and eye care products.

-The insurance submitted is determined by the reason for your visit and the doctor’s clinical findings.
+Where your exam is submitted vision plan or health insurance is determined by the reason for your visit and the doctor’s clinical findings.

 Examples include: